marcus-o/real_time_rfsoc_phase_correction/readme.md

 # RFSoC Real-Time Dual-Comb Self-Correction Algorithm
-This repository contains a real-time self-correction algorithm for the RFSoC4x2 (https://www.realdigital.org/hardware/rfsoc-4x2) board.
+This repository contains a real-time self-correction algorithm for the RFSoC4x2 ( https://www.realdigital.org/hardware/rfsoc-4x2 ) board.
 The code should be adaptable to other hardware implementing similar field-programmable gate arrays.
-Two codes are provided, one works for a fixed detuning of 20 kHz (easier to understand) and one for arbitrary detunings (more flexible).
+Two codes are provided, one works for a fixed detuning of 20 kHz (retained because it is easier to understand) and one for arbitrary detunings (supports two channel correction, adjustable trigger level, low detunings).

 ## Code description
-The code and its application are described in our preprint on the arXiv (https://doi.org/10.48550/arXiv.2503.07005).
+The code and its application are described in our preprint on the arXiv ( https://doi.org/10.48550/arXiv.2503.07005 ).

 ## Understanding the code
 Two python scripts in the python_model_code folder illustrate the function of the algorithm and the data flow in the FPGA implementation.

 ## Steps for using the provided overlays on the RFSoC4x2

-### Real-time phase correction and averaging for a detuning of 20 kHz +- 5%
-Connect to the Jupyter environment on the RFSoC4x2 in your browser and upload the contents of the fixed_pc/pynq folder.
-The provided notebooks output:
-- the full interferogram train with phase correction (phase_correction_full_data.ipynb)
-- coherently averaged interferograms after phase correction and the interferogram parameters measured by the phase correction (phase_correction_averaging_log.ipynb)
-- the full interferogram train without phase correction (no_phase_correction_full_data.ipynb)

 ### Real-time phase correction and averaging for adjustable detunings
 Connect to the Jupyter environment on the RFSoC4x2 in your browser and upload the contents of the adjustable_pc/pynq folder.